 Implementation of the proposed Project would have the potential to adversely impact western spadefoot toad as a result of vegetation removal for staging areas and vehicle traffic.
 Western Spadefoot toad is a highly cryptic species that breed in the ephemeral pools that form during winter storms that occur in this region.
 Because this species is rarely seen it is difficult to determine the presence of this species until after rain events.
 Potential breeding pools for this species occur in road ruts along the existing unpaved access roads, grass swales, and low-lying areas within grasslands.
 Expansion of the Antelope Substation would result in a permanent loss of 33 acres of potential upland habitat for western spadefoot toad.
 Non-native grassland habitat would also be temporarily removed during construction of towers, line installation, and expansion of the Antelope Substation.
 Habitat removal from construction of the towers and laydown areas may result in the direct mortality of this species through mechanical crushing or habitat degradation.
 This potential impact would be considered significant without mitigation.
-To reduce potential impacts to this species SCE would implement preconstruction surveys of the project area and conduct routine inspections of the ROW by qualified environmental monitors.
+To reduce potential impacts to this species SCE would implement pre-construction surveys of the project area and conduct routine inspections of the ROW by qualified environmental monitors.

-SCE has indicated that pre-construction surveys (APM BIO-1 and Mitigation Measure B-16, below, would require the flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species, in addition to which APM BIO-5 would require monitoring by a biologist to ensure that these restricted (flagged) areas are protected during construction-phase activities.
-Implementation of Mitigation Measure B-16, below, would also provide for the relocation of identified sensitive amphibian species that may be harmed by construction-related activities.
-Application of and implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would also minimizeavoid direct impacts to these species.
-Temporary and permanent loss of native vegetation communities that provide habitat for special-status amphibian species (Impact B-164) would be reduced to less-than-significant (Class II) through implementation of Mitigation Measure B-1a (Provide Restoration/Compensation for Impacts to Native Vegetation Communities) and B-16 (Conduct Pre-construction Surveys for sensitive Amphibians and Reptiles).
+SCE has indicated that pre-construction surveys (APM BIO-1), flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species (APM BIO-5), and implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would avoid direct impacts to these species.
+Temporary and permanent loss of native vegetation communities that provide habitat for special-status amphibian species in (Impact B-14) would be reduced to less-than-significant (Class II) through implementation of Mitigation Measure B-1a (Provide Restoration/Compensation for Impacts to Native Vegetation Communities) and B-16 (Conduct Pre-construction Surveys for sensitive Amphibians and Reptiles).

 B-16 Conduct Pre-construction Surveys for Sensitive Amphibians and Reptiles.
 SCE shall contract with a qualified local biologist to conduct pre-construction surveys for sensitive amphibians and reptiles.
-Surveys for special status salamanders shall be conducted between March and May.
+Surveys for special-status salamanders shall be conducted between March and May.
 Salamander surveys should include searching beneath all cover objects (logs, limbs, rocks) in the ROW and relocating individuals to suitable microhabitat outside of the project area.
 Surveys for spadefoot larvae and toads should be conducted in pooled aquatic habitats, including stock tanks and stock ponds, anywhere within 500 feet of either side of the ROW between December and April.
 Habitat occupied by toads shall be flagged and avoided during construction.
 Adult toads shall be moved to suitable habitat if construction activities will impact the pool or depression.
 Sensitive reptiles shall be moved a minimum of 500 feet off the ROW to suitable habitat.